Philippines

 - Use clear, verbal consent; check in as things progress.

-- Discuss contraception and STI testing before sex.
+- Discuss contraception and STI testing beforehand.

 Don’t